Yoshiko Kawashima: Family background and early life

-She was born Aisin Gioro Xianyu in Beijing in 1907 as the 14th daughter of Shanqi (1866–1922), a Manchu prince of the Aisin Gioro clan, the imperial clan of China's Qing dynasty.
-Her mother was Lady Janggiya (張佳氏), Shanqi's fourth concubine.
+Kawashima was born Aisin Gioro Xianzi in Beijing in 1907 as the 35th child of Shanqi (1866–1922), a Manchu royal of the Aisin Gioro clan, the imperial clan of China's Qing dynasty.
+Lady Janggiya (張佳氏), Shanqi's fourth concubine, was Xianzi's mother.
 Shanqi was a descendant of Hooge, the eldest son of Hong Taiji (the second ruler of the Qing dynasty).
 Shanqi was also the tenth heir to the Prince Su peerage, one of the 12 "iron-cap" princely peerages of the Qing dynasty.

-After the Xinhai Revolution overthrew the Qing dynasty in 1912, Xianyu was given up for adoption in 1915 at the age of eight to her father's friend, Naniwa Kawashima, a Japanese espionage agent and mercenary adventurer.
-Her adoptive father changed her name to "Yoshiko Kawashima" and took her back to Tokyo, Japan, to be raised and educated in the Kawashima family house.
-As a teenage girl, Kawashima was sent to school in Tokyo for an education that included judo and fencing.
+After the Xinhai Revolution overthrew the Qing dynasty in 1912, Xianzi was given up for adoption in 1915 at the age of eight to Shanqi's friend, Kawashima Naniwa, a Japanese espionage agent and mercenary adventurer.
+Xianzi's adoptive father changed their name to "Yoshiko Kawashima" and took Kawashima back to Tokyo, Japan, to be raised and educated in the Kawashima family house.
+As a teenager, Kawashima was sent to school in Tokyo for an education that included judo and fencing.

-In 1922, around the time her adoptive family moved to Matsumoto, Kawashima's biological father, Shanqi, died.
+In 1922, around the time that Kawashima's adoptive family moved to Matsumoto, Kawashima's biological father, Shanqi, died.
 As Kawashima's mother had no official identity as Shanqi's concubine, she followed Manchu tradition and died by suicide to join Shanqi in death.

+Gender identity

-On 22 November 1925, Yoshiko said that she had "...decided to cease being a woman forever."
-Earlier that day, she had dressed in a kimono with a traditional female hair style and took a photo among blooming cosmos to commemorate "my farewell to life as a woman."
-That evening, Yoshiko went to a barbershop and had her hair cut into a crew cut, from then on dressing in men's clothes.
-A photo of the transformation appeared five days later in the Asahi Shimbun under the headline: "Kawashima Yoshiko's Beautiful Black Hair Completely Cut Off - Because of Unfounded 'Rumors,' Makes Firm Decision to Become a Man - Touching Secret Tale of Her Shooting Herself", alluding to a prior episode in which she had shot herself in the chest with a pistol given to her by Iwata Ainosuke.
+On 22 November 1925, Kawashima claimed to have "...decided to cease being a woman forever."
+Earlier that day, Kawashima had dressed in a kimono with a traditional female hair style and took a photo among blooming cosmos to commemorate "my farewell to life as a woman."
+That evening, Kawashima went to a barbershop and got a crew cut, from then on dressing in men's clothes.
+A photo of the transformation appeared five days later in the Asahi Shimbun under the headline: "Kawashima Yoshiko's Beautiful Black Hair Completely Cut Off - Because of Unfounded 'Rumors,' Makes Firm Decision to Become a Man - Touching Secret Tale of [Kawashima] Shooting [Themself]", alluding to a prior episode in which Kawashima attempted suicide with a pistol given by Iwata Ainosuke.

-Several explanations have later been given as to what triggered her decision, including the death of her parents, failed romances or alleged sexual abuse from her foster father.
+Several explanations have later been given as to what triggered Kawashima's decision, including the death of Kawashima's parents, failed romances or alleged sexual abuse from Kawashima's foster father.

 Kawashima explained in another article two days after the first that "I was born with what the doctors call a tendency toward the third sex, and so I cannot pursue an ordinary woman's goals in life...
 Since I was young I've been dying to do the things that boys do.
 My impossible dream is to work hard like a man for China, for Asia."

-Earlier in her life, it had been remarked upon that she had "boyish habits" despite her feminine beauty.
-She would use only the male style of Japanese grammar, even though that contributed to her not being re-admitted to her school after her biological father's death.
+Earlier in their life, it had been remarked upon that Kawashima had "boyish habits" despite their feminine beauty.
+Kawashima would use only the male style of Japanese grammar, even though that contributed to Kawashima not being re-admitted to their school after the death of Kawashima's biological father.